Reboare/backup/general-linux/privilege-escalation.md

 ## SUID Applications and Sudo

 The holy grail of Linux Privilege Escalation.
-This section will describe two attack vectors that are effectively the same, and that is of Linux applications running with excessive privileges.
+This section will describe two attack vectors that are effectively the same, and that is of Linux applications running with elevated privileges.
 These can either be via sudo or the SUID/GUID bit, but in effect it's about taking an application that is running as a privileged user and performing code execution.

 To find any SUID or GUID files run the following commands.
 Some binaries are moving away from the concept of SUID and towards [capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html), as there's very little reason for many binaries to have full privileged execution: